liquidity-network/template.achievement.network/contracts/fptp.md

 ## Setting up Structures

 Let's think about what we need to represent in our voting system.
-We will have the concept of a voter (that's you!) and a candidate (that's who you vote for!).
+We will have the concept of a vote and a candidate (that's who you vote for!).
 A candidate has a name and a party that they are representing.
-A voter should have the notion of whether they have voted, who they have voted for, and whether they are eligible to vote in the first place (in real life, this could be children or those who haven't registered to vote).
+A vote should record which candidate was voted for and the address of whoever voted so we can find out who voted for who later.

 {% exercise %}
-Write a struct for a `Voter` with `eligibleToVote`, `hasVoted`, and `votedFor` fields, and a `Candidate` with `name` and `party` fields.
+Write a struct for a `Vote` with `voter` and `votedFor` fields (which store address and the candidate index), and a `Candidate` with `name` and `party` fields.

 {% initial %}
 pragma solidity ^0.4.24;